 Our integrated solution framework provides:

 - A great starting point for building a leading-practice utility operating architecture

 - A suite of integrated solutions that can support all aspects of a utility’s operations

-Analytics is one of the emerging frontiers in utilities.
+Data and analytics is one of the emerging frontiers in utilities.
 It is not just the volume (driven by smart metering), it is the analytics that will drive improvements in customer service and grid operations.

 However, analytics are only useful if you know what questions to ask.
 If you don’t know what you’re seeking, then all you have is a whole bunch of data and some very expensive hardware, algorithms, and applications.

 Utilities need to do more than collect data and improve their data infrastructure.
 Collected data should be integrated into existing systems and processes, profoundly affecting the day-to-day operations of the utility.